Frequently Asked Questions

 Q: Is the Summer Academic program different from the Summer Enrichment program?

 A: Yes.
 The Summer Academic program is an opportunity for students to continue their academic journey through the summer.
 The program is an extension of the current school year.
-The Summer Enrichment programs available to current district students, provide activities such as STEM, dance, and sports.
+The Summer Enrichment program is available to current district students, providing activities such as STEM, dance, and sports.

 Q: Does my child need to be enrolled in the Summer Academic program to be able to apply for the Summer Enrichment program?